Thanks for your interest in the Bike Tech in School program!

 - How much space do you need?

-BTS needs a dedicated classroom that is at least 40’ X 20’ plus additional storage space.
+A dedicated classroom that is at least 40’ X 20’ plus additional storage space.
 Project Bike Tech will provide additional details on space requirements.

-- Does the curriculum meet national CTE requirements?
+- Does the curriculum meet CTE requirements?

 Yes.
 Our curriculum has been refined over 10 years and we coordinate with each state to meet all state and national requirements.